About

 From Incarceration to Inspiration

-While at Angola, he became a self-taught jailhouse lawyer, helping other incarcerated people understand the law, access the courts, and meet legal deadlines so no one would die in prison because of a late filing.
+While at Angola, he became a self-taught jailhouse lawyer, helping other incarcerated people understand the law, access the courts, and meet legal deadlines so no one would die in prison because of a late court filing.

 Calvin also played a pivotal role in ending Louisiana’s non-unanimous jury law, which allowed people to be convicted of a crime even if one or two jury members thought they were innocent.
 His work led to a statewide referendum and U.S. Supreme Court decision banning the practice.